apache/trafficserver/doc/developer-guide/api/functions/TSContScheduleOnPool.en.rst

 Most of the time, a continuation will be scheduled on one type of threads, and rarely gets scheduled on a different type.
-But when that happens, we want it to return to the thread it was previously on, so it won’t have any lock contention problems.
-And that’s also why "thread_affinity" is not a hashmap of thread types and thread pointers.
+But when that happens, we want it to return to the thread it was previously on, so it won't have any lock contention problems.
+And that's also why "thread_affinity" is not a hashmap of thread types and thread pointers.

 Scenario 4 (has thread affinity info, same types of threads)